Conforama Logo

 What is Conforama?

-Conforama is one of the largest European companies in the market of household goods, which positions itself as a trendsetter in interior design.
+Conforama is one of the largest European companies in the household goods market, positioning itself as a trendsetter in interior design.
 It has a network of 200 stores with three product categories: furniture, furnishings, and appliances.
-The headquarters of the retailer is located in France.
+The retailer’s headquarters is in France.

 1987 – 2003